-Chlorine is a chemical that is in charge of keeping your pool safe to swim in by killing nasty algae and bacteria, which in turn helps every other pool chemical do their job properly.
+Chlorine is THE chemical that is in charge of keeping your pool safe to swim in by killing nasty algae and bacteria, which in turn helps every other pool chemical do their job properly.
 Sanitisation first!

+What does it mean?
 Your pool isn’t sanitised.
 Middle ear infections and a green or cloudy pool is on the horizon!

 Reasons it could be low:

 Salt cell needs replacing.
 Salt cells have an average life span of 4-6 years.

 If you're not sporting a Chlorinator (shame on you), you’re not manually dosing it with enough liquid or granulated chlorine.

-- Your Cyanuric Acid (UV Blockout) level is low, therefore majority of the chlorine in the water is getting evaporated by the sun.
+Your Cyanuric Acid (UV Blockout) level is low, therefore majority of the chlorine in the water is getting evaporated by the sun.